Dynamo Dresden: Out on loan

-Technical staff

 Dynamo Dresden II

 The club's reserve team, Dynamo Dresden II, played until 2015 in the tier five NOFV-Oberliga Süd.
 It has played at this level since 2009 with a fourth place in 2012 as its best result.
-In March 2015 the club announced that it would withdraw the reserve team from league competition and instead enter it in a friendlies competition with the reserve teams of Chemnitzer FC, Hallescher FC, Sparta Prague, FC Slovan Liberec and FK Teplice.
+In March 2015, the club announced that it would withdraw the reserve team from league competition and instead enter it in a friendlies competition with the reserve teams of Chemnitzer FC, Hallescher FC, Sparta Prague, FC Slovan Liberec and FK Teplice.
 However, though the competition's name Future League would suggest a more organized and concrete structure, this has so far led to little more than an incoherent series of friendly matches between amateur teams, with the idea appearing to have been largely abandoned by the participating clubs, despite some declarations of intent.

 The team also made a losing appearance in the 1995 Saxony Cup final and won the competition in 2009.

+Club staff

 Coaching history

 Dynamo enjoyed its greatest successes under Walter Fritzsch, capturing the first division DDR-Oberliga title in 1971, 1973, 1976, 1977, 1978, as well as finishing as vice-champions four times.
 The team also took the East German Cup (FDGB Pokal) in 1971 and 1977.